Open source and open protocol approaches in type 1 diabetes

 What are open source decision support tools for diabetes?

-‘Open source’ means software for which the original source code is made freely available and may be redistributed and modified.
+‘Open source’ means software for which the original source code – the computer code that tells a program what to do – is made freely available and may be redistributed and modified.
 Essentially, this means that people have developed the kit and computer programmes that make these systems work for their own use, and have then made the designs or programmes freely available for others to use and adapt.

 Nightscout is a popular open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.